 3. Get traffic

 When you comment on blogs that are using CommentLuv (I’m using it on this blog), you can add a link back to one of your blog posts.
 The title of the blog post is visible, and if you add a good title, you’ll end up with more traffic.
 People do read comments, and I click on links to the various posts in CommentLuv all the time.

 4. Create relationships.
 Be part of a community

 When you comment on blogs you’ll eventually meet the same people over and over again.
-That’s how I’ve met people like Bill, Adrienne, Sergio, Carolyn, Ruth, Ben, Mark and many more.
+That’s how I’ve met people like Bill, Adrienne, Sergio, Carolyn, Ben, Mark and many more.
 When you comment on blogs, you’ll create strong relationships, you’ll become friends, and you’ll feel that you’re part of a team.
 They’ll support you and help you out.
 I’ve received some really awesome gifts from people I’ve met just by commenting on their blogs.

 5. Guest blogging opportunities

 One of the best ways to get direct traffic to your blog and to get a higher ranking at Google is by writing guest posts.
 You’ll meet a new audience, and you’ll get link juice by adding a link back to your blog.
 I wouldn’t have had the opportunity to write posts like: